-The test experience for IELTS on computer is a little different from IELTS on paper.
-When you choose computer-delivered IELTS, you take the Listening, Reading and Writing components using a desktop computer.
+The test experience for IELTS on Computer is a little different from IELTS on paper.
+When you choose IELTS on Computer, you take the Listening, Reading and Writing components using a desktop computer.

-We have curated some familiarisation tests for you so you can experience computer-delivered IELTS in its truest form.
+We have curated some familiarisation tests for you so you can experience IELTS on Computer in its truest form.
 These tests will help you measure your performance as well as help you improve your final score.

 The Listening practice test consists of 6 question types and 24 questions including: